Schwab International Small-Cap Equity ETF (SCHC) Stock Analysis

 - Established track record of tracking the FTSE Developed Small Cap ex US Liquid Index.

 Schwab International Small-Cap Equity ETF (SCHC) is designed to mirror the performance of the FTSE Developed Small Cap ex US Liquid Index.
 This index comprises small-capitalization companies located in developed countries, excluding the United States.
 SCHC offers investors a way to diversify their portfolios internationally, specifically targeting the small-cap segment, which can offer different growth characteristics compared to large-cap stocks.
 The ETF operates under the umbrella of Charles Schwab Investment Management, a well-established asset management firm.
 SCHC's primary objective is to provide investment results that closely correspond to the index's total return, before fees and expenses.
 By focusing on developed markets outside the U.S., SCHC allows investors to tap into economic growth and investment opportunities in regions such as Europe, Asia-Pacific, and Canada.
 The fund's holdings consist of a broad array of companies across various sectors, providing diversification within the small-cap space.
 SCHC is passively managed, meaning its portfolio composition is determined by the underlying index, reducing the need for active stock selection.
 This approach typically results in lower management fees compared to actively managed funds.
-As of 2026, SCHC has a market capitalization of $5.77 billion, reflecting its significant presence in the international small-cap ETF market.
+As of 2026, SCHC has a market capitalization of $5.62B, reflecting its significant presence in the international small-cap ETF market.

 - Tracks the performance of the FTSE Developed Small Cap ex US Liquid Index.